Aktuelles

 Playing and Scoring

-After all cards have been uncovered, and each player has taken their five extra turns, the play ends.
+Once all the cards have been uncovered and each player has taken their five extra turns, the game ends.
 The player with the most points wins.
-With a tie, the player who has taken the most cards, wins.
+In case of a tie, the player who has taken the most cards wins.